-The def keyword is used to define function and set its name.
+The def keyword is used to define a function and set its name.
 The function definition syntax is like below.

 def FUNCTION_NAME(PARAMETERS): CODE return RETURN_VALUE

 - FUNCTION_NAME is the name of the function which is used to call this function later from other parts of the code.

 - PARAMETERS are single or multiple values that can be passed into the function in every call.
 This is optional.

 - CODE is the code block of the function or body of the function which is executed every time the function is called.

 - return RETURN_VALUE is used to return a value or object to the function caller.
 This parameter is optional.